 - Goal C. Geochemical Processes: Identify and assess rates and impacts of important geochemical, microbial, and physical transformations that take place along subsurface flow paths en route to coastal waters.

 - Goal D. Ecosystem Effects: Quantify the ecological impacts of submarine groundwater discharge on critical coastal habitats, resources, and ecosystem functions.

 - Goal E. Technology and Resources: Create the next generation of instruments and techniques needed to identify and quantify important submarine groundwater discharge processes and impacts.

-This research depends critically upon techniques that have been refined over the last 7 years as part of the original Coastal Aquifer Project.
+Our research depends critically upon techniques that have been refined over the years of the Coastal Aquifer Project.
 These techniques include qualitative mapping tools (e.g., radon-mapping, continuous resistivity profiling, shallow seismic, salinity mapping, etc) as well as quantitative passive and active techniques (e.g., radon times series, radium-quartet isotope models, seepage meters, well transects, and modeling).
-References for the techniques and application can be found in the primary products section and individual task products.
-The general long-term approach employed here to developing a regional perspective of submarine ground-water discharge is to carry out local studies at sites that are typologically representative of more general geological conditions and processes.
+The general long-term approach—developing a regional perspective of submarine ground-water discharge—is carried out with local studies at sites that are typologically representative of more general geological conditions and processes.
 In addition, consideration is given to mission and regional priorities of USGS (including WRD and BRD) and DOI, including management priorities of sister DOI bureaus and other federal agencies.
 To date, research has benefitted resource managers at Assateague Island, Cape Cod, and Fire Island National Seashores, as well as NSF-funded research partners.

 Tasks and SubTasks